 Here’s a tinted picture postcard of the Southern Pacific Railroad’s “Employee Club,” located for many years along an extension of C Street in the downtown Tracy railyard.

-The clubhouse served as a rest stop for SP train crews between trips — a place to grab forty winks, a bite to eat, or shoot some pool before hitting the high iron again.
+The clubhouse served as a rest stop for SP train crews between trips — a place to grab forty winks, a bite to eat, or shoot some pool (or some bull) before hitting the high iron again.

 The distinctive structure remained in place until the early 1960s, when it — and most of the other structures around it, including the adjacent passenger depot and yard tower — were brought down.

 Barely visible on the porch (at left in the photo) are two fellows relaxing between shifts on the SP:

 Below: what is believed to be an even earlier postcard view of the Southern Pacific “Railway Club,” as it is designated on the front-porch sign.
 That it’s an earlier photo is based on the absence of the fancier SP Employees Club logo/sign and the lack of mature decorative vegetation in the front yard.